bcristobal/Gestion-de-Hotel/README.md

       mvn datanucleus:schema-create

-Use the contents of the file *seed-rooms.sql* to generate some rooms.
+Use the contents of the file *seed.sql* to generate some rooms and an admin user.
 For example:
       mysql –uroot -p < sql/seed-rooms.sql

 To launch the server run the command